harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 - **The code was split across codebases** - Onward's `AddDbContext` is in a NuGet package, the test setup is in the consuming app
 - **Onward's own tests never showed it** - They don't use `WebApplicationFactory`, so no double registration
 - **`RemoveAll` looked like it worked** - It removed the obvious services, but not the hidden `IDbContextOptionsConfiguration`
-- **The logs were misleading** - We saw what looked like one interceptor being called twice, but it was actually two interceptors called once each
+- **The logs were misleading** - I saw what looked like one interceptor being called twice, but it was actually two interceptors called once each
 - **The stack traces were identical** - Both interceptors were invoked in the same `SaveChangesAsync` call, so of course they had the same trace

 For more technical details, see [Appendix A: How EF Core's AddDbContext Works](#appendix-a-how-ef-cores-adddbcontext-works).